To help develop the best control measures for your landscape, it is important to understand the life cycle of this destructive insect pest.

 Spray Controls can Help

-The new adults are emerging from a moist lawn area, moving within a 3-5 mile radius to invade our landscapes.
+Right now, the new adults are emerging from a moist lawn area, moving within a 3-5 mile radius to invade our landscapes.
 Adults feed on leaves, buds and flowers of many common garden and landscape plants.
 On leaves feeding is usually restricted to the softer tissues between the larger leaf veins, which results in a characteristic feeding pattern known and described as ‘skeletonizing’.
 More generalized ragged feeding occurs on softer tissues, notably flower petals; rose flowers are particularly susceptible to Japanese beetle injury.
 Damage on individual plants may be patchy, concentrated where aggregations of feeding beetles occur.